-Note: This page contains information about the side effects of alprostadil.
-Some of the dosage forms included on this document may not apply to the brand name Edex Refill.
+Note: This document contains side effect information about alprostadil.
+Some of the dosage forms listed on this page may not apply to the brand name Edex Refill.

 For the Consumer

-Applies to alprostadil: kit, powder for solution, solution, suppository
+Applies to alprostadil: intracavernosal powder for solution, intracavernosal solution

-In addition to its needed effects, some unwanted effects may be caused by alprostadil (the active ingredient contained in Edex Refill).
-In the event that any of these side effects do occur, they may require medical attention.
+Along with its needed effects, alprostadil (the active ingredient contained in Edex Refill) may cause some unwanted effects.
+Although not all of these side effects may occur, if they do occur they may need medical attention.

 - Curving of penis with pain during erection

 - erection continuing for 4 to 6 hours